 Music Curriculum at Ellwood Community Primary School

-We enjoy developing our children’s musical awareness through the use of the fantastic Charanga Musical School (which is used in over eight thousand primary schools).
+We enjoy developing our children’s musical awareness through the use of the fantastic Kapow Music scheme.

-Our scheme supports all requirements of the National Curriculum as children learn to develop their skills in Listening and Appraising; Creating and Exploring Musical Activities and Singing and Performing.
+Our scheme supports all requirements of the National Curriculum and the new Model Music Curriculum as children learn to develop their skills in Listening and Appraising; Creating and Exploring Musical Activities and Singing and Performing.

 We enjoy displaying our musical talents at every opportunity - and we integrate songs, hymns and our instrumental talents into our talent shows, Class Assemblies, Harvest services, Remembrance services, Easter services, Christmas services and productions, end-of year productions and of course, our daily Assemblies.

 We have been nominated by the Gloucestershire Music Hub to become a Music Mark School for 2020-2021.